What's the difference between interior and exterior waterproofing?

 Once you have a free estimate and inspection booked, we will come to your home and make our assessment of your situation.
 Our representatives are professionals and will be dressed in Nusite attire on the day of the estimate.

-We will sit with you and educate you on the type of wall you have and how certain solutions (ie. The drawbacks of a block or stone-wall versus concrete) should be chosen and create a realistic plan based on your budget and needs.
-We will explain the repair process and answer and questions you may have.
+We will sit with you and educate you on the type of wall you have, and how certain solutions (ie. The drawbacks of a block or stone-wall versus concrete) should be chosen.
+Based on that information we will work together to create a plan that meets your budget and needs.
+We will walk you through the repair process and answer all the questions you may have.

-Through the use of technology, building code, and building envelope theory we will explain why you are seeing the symptoms that prompted your call and confirm it with the use of tools such as moisture meters designed to test water % in drywall, plaster, wood, brick and concrete/stone.
+Through the use of technology, building code, and the building envelope theory we will explain why you are seeing the symptoms that prompted your call.

 Once we have confirmed why the water is entering your home, we will leave you with a comprehensive package including a written estimate, a detailed process sheet, and a sample warranty certificate.

-Once we complete your project and everything is to your liking, the job is signed off and your warranty is now in full effect.
+Once your project is completed and everything is to your liking, the job is signed off and your warranty is begins.

 Can you provide references for your work?